DILJITHKRISHNA/Viscan-Task-frontend/README.md

   ➱ **npm install**
   ➱ To start the frontend, use **npm run dev** command

- Access the application using http://localhost:5173 this url.
+ Access the application using http://localhost:5173 url.

 If you are facing any issues with accessing or if I lack any instructions, my apologies for it.
 Feel free to connect with me to clear up the issue.